 7. Embellish with Embroidery

 Break out the needle and thread and test out a few designs using thread.
 This idea also won’t cost you a lot as needles and thread can be found for relatively cheap, often at the dollar store even.
-Ideas for your apron include stitching a rainbow button tree on your pocket, a few flowers flowing down the front on the apron, or even creating your favorite cartoon character in thread.
+Ideas for your apron include best embroidery designs like stitching a rainbow button tree on your pocket, a few flowers flowing down the front on the apron, or even creating your favorite cartoon character in thread.
 Adding beads on the thread while you embroider can also create a neat effect.

 If you’ve been looking for a way to get your kids interesting in learning sewing, this could be a great introduction.
 While embroidery does differ from sewing, it teaches how to handle a needle and thread.
 Plus, the results produced from embroidery can be more visually satisfying and help kids get excited about the idea of sewing.